gmalim/attractmode_support/README.md

 Python program to analyze MAME bezel artwork:

+- Multiple bezel artwork directories are supported.
+Put each directory on a separate line in [data/bezeldirectories.txt](data/bezeldirectories.txt).
+The directory order matters: If a game is present in more than one directory, the bezel in the last directory in the list is used.
 - Analysis is based on the standard .lay file structure as defined [here](http://wiki.mamedev.org/index.php/LAY_File_Basics_-_Part_I).
 - User chooses whether to create a low resolution version of each bezel (since bezel files usually are high resolution and therefore can be slow to render in Attract-Mode), or create symbolic links to the original bezel files.
 - Low-resolution bezels / symlinks are saved in a dedicated Attract-Mode bezels directory.